sfu-arch/muir-tutorial/AWS-Shell/Synthesize-Example.rst

     ./aws_build_dcp_from_cl.sh -notify -foreground

-# Creating an Amazon FPGA Image (AFI)
+**Step 3.
+Submit the Design Checkpoint to AWS to Create the AFI**

 Now that synthesis is done, we need to create an Amazon FPGA Image (AFI) from the specified design checkpoint (DCP).
 The AFI contains the FPGA bitstream that will be programmed on the FPGA F1 instance.

+To submit the DCP, create an S3 bucket for submitting the design and upload the tarball file into that bucket.
+You need to prepare the following information:

+1. Name of the logic design (Optional).
+2. Generic description of the logic design (Optional).
+3. Location of the tarball file object in S3.
+4. Location of an S3 directory where AWS would write back logs of the AFI creation.

-* To create an AFI, the DCP must be stored on S3.
+To create an AFI, the DCP must be stored on S3.
 So we first need to create and s3 bucket.
 Make sure your credentials are set up correctly for this (aws configure).

 .. code-block:: bash